-Auto reversing tapping heads eliminates the need for the spindle to reverse at the bottom, and provides for high production rates.
+Auto reversing tapping heads eliminates the need for the spindle to reverse at the bottom and provides for high production rates.
 The reversing function of the tapping head requires an arm to prevent the body from rotating.
 This must be considered when changing tools so as not to interfere with operation.
-The tool block on the VF Series CNC Mill will accommodate the Tapmatic series of heads.
+The tool block on the VS Series CNC Mill will accommodate the Tapmatic series of heads.
 Several sizes are available and should be chosen dependent on tap size.
 Choose the head specifically for NC use as they have a 1:1 feed rate.
-Manual types have a faster withdrawal rate that leads to clatter on the upstroke.
+Manual types have a faster withdrawral rate that leads to clatter on the upstroke.
+A disadvantage to these types of heads is that when the inevitable crash occurs, you can destroy an expensive device.

 Use the G85 or G89 (dwells at bottom) cycle when using a tapping head.
+Example:

-Example: N100 G98 G85 Z-1.0 R0.25 F46.875
+N100 G98 G85 Z-1.0 R0.25 F46.875